macnetic/faust/gen_doc/mainpage.md

-\mainpage FAµST Library API Documentation
+\mainpage FAµST Toolbox API Documentation

-\section intro_sec Introduction
+\section intro_sec What is the FAµST Toolbox ?

 The FAµST toolbox provides algorithms and data structures to decompose a given dense matrix into a product of sparse matrices in order to reduce its computational complexity (both for storage and manipulation).